focyte/DNA-Variant-NF-Focyte/README.md

 # DNA-Variant-NF-Focyte
-A Nextflow pipeline for processig and calling of variants: FASTA to VCF
+A Nextflow pipeline for processig and calling of variants: fastq to VCF